-This guide helps you learn Japanese ingredient substitutions so you don’t have to run around multiple Asian grocery stores or give up just because you can’t find or afford a specific item!
+This guide is all about making Japanese cooking a little easier by helping you find ingredient substitutions.
+No more running around to multiple Asian grocery stores or giving up on a recipe just because you can’t find or afford a specific ingredient!

-The substitution ideas in this post are just suggestions, so feel free to experiment and find what works best for you.
+The substitutions in this post are just some ideas to get you started.
+Feel free to play around and see what works best for you!

 💡New to Japanese Cooking?
 Check out this step-by-step guide to kickstart your cooking journey!